 - The Trust has a rich diversity of environmental and ecological resources within its estate – we will make full and varied use of these wherever possible.

 - The Trust offers an environment for learning that complements more formal learning environments – we will encourage first-hand exploration and investigation to suit a variety of learning styles.

-- The Trust offers an opportunity to experience ‘environmental education’ – we will aim to provide learning opportunities that do not replicate what can be taught within schools or school grounds.
+- The Trust offers an opportunity to experience ‘environmental awareness’ – we will aim to provide learning opportunities that do not replicate what can be taught within schools or school grounds.

 - The purpose of the Trust is to manage its lands in a sustainable way for the public benefit and for future generations – we will provide learning opportunities that encourage personal environmental responsibility and an understanding of the need for sustainable development, both generally and in relation to the protection and management of the Trust estate.

 - The Trust is a community organisation – we will work with all ages, abilities, genders, races, religions and nationalities within the local society where feasible, ensuring that equality, diversity and inclusion needs are taken into consideration.

 The Trust will work with a broad range of schools to provide the opportunity to reinforce theory with first-hand experience.
 By doing so, the Trust will also encourage schools to increase the amount of time that children spend out of the classroom, offering physical and mental health benefits.